melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Instructions.md

-Once the image has been loaded, you can enter the Docker image with the following command, replacing `{{PATH/TO/examples/}}` with the absolute path to the `examples` directory from the archive:
+Once the image has been loaded, you can enter the Docker image with the following command, replacing `{{PATH/TO/examples/}}` with the absolute path to the `examples` directory from the archive (this can be done with `$PWD/examples/` on Linux and Mac):
 ```
 docker run -i -t -v {{PATH/TO/examples/}}:/root/examples/ melt-umn/implicit-monads
 ```